RZajacc/EcoSphere/README.md

 ### Description

-This project is made for people interested in knowing some more about sustainable living, and willing to meet like minded people on some meetups, or workshops.
-It also allows organizations to publish, and manage all those events.
+A Full Stack web application inspired by Meetup.
+Created for individuals eager to learn more about sustainable living and join workshops or events.
+Ecosphere allows to easily publish and manage events, making it simple for people to discover and engage with sustainability-focused activities.

 > [!WARNING]
 > Project is currently under construction so most of those functionalities are still yet to come.